openedx/edx-documentation/en_us/shared/course_assets/course_live.rst

    b.
 Add "https://learning.edx.org" to `Approved Domains` setting.

-To configure Zoom, navigate to Live app configurations (see :ref:`Enable or disable course live app`):
+To configure Zoom, navigate to Live app configurations (see `Enable or disable course live app`):

 1. Copy LTI URL, LTI Secret, and LTI Key from LTI pro app and paste in LTI input fields